• Skip to Content

 • B.A., Music and Mathematics, Yale University

-Noriko Manabe is professor of music in music theory at the Indiana University Jacobs School of Music.
-She is also affiliated faculty for IU’s East Asian Languages and Cultures Department, East Asian Studies Center, and Cultural Studies Program.
+Noriko Manabe is professor of music in music theory and chair of the Music Theory Department at the Indiana University Jacobs School of Music.
+She is also affiliated faculty for IU’s Folklore and Ethnomusicology Department, East Asian Languages and Cultures Department, East Asian Studies Center, Cultural Studies Program, and the Center for Research on Race & Ethnicity in Society.

 She previously served on the standing faculty in music theory at Temple University and in music at Princeton University.
 She holds a Ph.D. with a double concentration in ethnomusicology and music theory from CUNY Graduate Center.
 Before academia, she worked in the financial industry and was an Institutional Investor-ranked analyst in the internet and videogames industries.